JohnPaulHernandezAlcala/crypto-buy-advisor/README.md

 ![Architecture Diagram](docs/Official-AWS-Architecture-Version1.5.png)
 > *Check out the [original architecture diagram](docs/Unofficial-AWS-Architecture.png) to appreciate the updates!*
 > *Note: WAF is NOT a free tier service, so this was excluded from actual implementation, but it is highly recommend for security!
+Also services are outside of a VPC since app is making calls to public APIs

 🔗 Live Demo